stroncium/nodejs-procfs/api.md

 ### processStatus ([pid])
 ⚠️ **unstable**
 Parses contents of `/proc/<pid>/status`
+		Depending on `hidepid` option `procfs` was mounted with, may not be accessible by anyone but process owner.
  - `pid` integer: Process pid, self process if omitted
  - returns [ProcessStatus](#type-processstatus)
 ---